 Which is best?

 There are pros and cons to all methods.
-For that reason, I personally advise people travelling to Thailand to take a combination of cash, traveller’s cheques and credit/debit cards.
+For that reason, I personally advise people travelling to Thailand to use a combination of options.
 I think it’s best to wait until you arrive in Thailand before changing money, but ultimately it is up to you.
 Whichever method you use to change money, make sure you are aware of the charges and fees imposed by your bank or card issuer in your home country.

-Thai currency (notes and coins) display the image of His Majesty the King of Thailand and should be treated respectfully.
-Don’t step on a coin or note to stop it from rolling away.
-Don’t throw money at somebody in anger.
-To do either would be deemed to be insulting to the monarchy and is likely to offend any Thai person that witnesses it and could land in you trouble.
+Thai currency (notes and coins) display the image of the Thai king and should be treated respectfully.
+Don’t step on a coin or note to stop it from rolling away and don’t throw money at somebody in anger.
+To do either would be deemed to be insulting and is likely to offend any Thai person that witnesses it.